chrisaguilar/marta-route-info/README.md

 Because the MARTA Android app is ridiculously slow.

 ## How
 It's very simple.
-Vanilla JS, four lines of CSS, and some very basic Bootstrap power the frontend.
+Vanilla JS, some simple CSS, and some very basic Bootstrap power the frontend.
 The only external libraries I use are Axios (to fetch the data from my API) and the Google Maps API (to ... load Google Maps).